Code-Institute-Submissions/reviewsfromkids/TEST.md

 ### User story 10.
 Get personalized recommendations
-This user story is covered by [User story 3.
+This user story is also covered by [User story 3.
 Search a book](#user-story-3-search-a-book).

+To really see the recommendations change:
+- Log in to your account.
+- Change the gender to girl.
+- Change your hobbies to dancing, music and reading.
+- Change your sports to gymnastics and swimming.
+- Start the bookfinder again.
+- You see different recommendations now.
+- Note that if you rate a book that is on your recommendations list, this book disappears from your list.

 ### User story 11.
 Make a donation